-Inside: A fun way to play with Playdough.
-Ramadan themed invitation to play.
-This one is all about lanterns.
+Inside: Lantern Play dough Mats – a fun way to play with Play dough.
+It is for our Ramadan themed invitation to play.
 Make a decorate a lantern with our free playdough mats.

 What preschooler doesn’t like playdough?
 We have this fun Rooh Afza Playdough that we love in Ramadan.
 My children love to squash and mold them or press them out into ice cream to feed me when I am fasting :0 If you have a child this age, you will know how easily children get bored from any activity.